 Introduction

-The study of the effectiveness of intervention is a traditional research theme in career counseling (Di Fabio, Bernaud, & Kenny, 2013; Oliver & Spokane, 1988).
-Traditionally to verify the effectiveness of career counseling interventions only quantitative tools were used but the current dialogue interventions are narrative and thus qualitative.
-In the literature it is underlined the need to develop new qualitative tools to detect the narrative change (Blustein, Kenna, Murphy, DeVoy, & DeWine, 2005).
-This approach is essential because the new narrative paradigm requires specifically a qualitative evaluation of the effectiveness of career counseling interventions (Di Fabio & Maree, 2013; Rehfuss, 2009; Rehfuss & Di Fabio, 2012) since traditional quantitative tools are not able to detect the qualitative changes in self-narrations (Rehfuss & Di Fabio, 2012).
-For this reason specific qualitative tools to identify changes after career counseling interventions are developed: for example the Future Career Autobiography (FCA; Rehfuss, 2009; Rehfuss & Di Fabio, 2012) was the first one developed, followed by the Life Adaptability Quality Assessment (LAQuA; Di Fabio, 2015) e Career Counseling Innovative Outcomes coding system (CCIO; Di Fabio, 2016b).

-In this panorama of new available qualitative tools there is a lack of a specially constructed qualitative tool in the framework of Self-Construction Theory (Guichard, 2004, 2005) and Life Construction Theory (Guichard, 2013).
+Research into the effectiveness of career counseling interventions builds the evidence-base for its efficient and effective utilization (Di Fabio, Bernaud, & Kenny, 2013).
+Conventionally, quantitative methods are used to verify the effectiveness of career counseling interventions and, to that end, successive meta-analytic studies attest to the positive effects of career counseling (Whiston, Goodrich Mitts, & Wright, 2017).
+Scholars have increasingly called for evaluation methodologies that utilize qualitative approaches (Blustein, Kenna, Murphy, DeVoy, & DeWine, 2005), particularly those methods appropriate to evaluate narrative career counseling (Di Fabio & Maree, 2013; Rehfuss, 2009; Rehfuss & Di Fabio, 2012).
+For this reason, specific qualitative tools to identify changes after career counseling interventions have developed, for example: the Future Career Autobiography (FCA; Rehfuss, 2009; Rehfuss & Di Fabio, 2012), the Life Adaptability Quality Assessment (LAQuA; Di Fabio, 2015), and the Career Counseling Innovative Outcomes coding system (CCIO; Di Fabio, 2016b).
+Amidst the emergent panoply of qualitative career counseling methods there is a relative lack of a specially constructed qualitative evaluations tools.
+Thus, in this chapter, we present a new qualitative evaluation framework with specific theoretical foundations, the framework of Self-Construction Theory (Guichard, 2004, 2005) and Life Construction Theory (Guichard, 2013).

-The Self-Construction Theory (Guichard, 2004, 2005, 2008, 2009) considers the life construction of an individual in different contexts and the processes that organize these contexts.
-The peculiarity of this perspective is relative to the consideration of working activities as significant for people only in relation to other activities and life experiences (Guichard, 2004, 2005, 2008, 2009).
-In the Self-Construction Theory, people are considered as plural beings and the individual identity is seen as a dynamic Subjective Identity Forms System (SIFS).
-Individuals unify themselves constructing expectations on their future, starting from their own personal experiences.
-They interact in different context, obtaining different experiences through which develop different self-image acting different role that vary in different environments.
+The Self-Construction Theory considers the life construction of an individual in different contexts and the processes that organize these contexts.
+In the Self-Construction Theory, people are considered as plural beings and individual identity is seen as a dynamic subjective identity forms systems (SIFS).
+Individuals unify themselves, construct expectations about their future, and draw meaning from their own personal experiences.
+The theory posits individuals a multiplex entity imbued with different facets:

+individuals interact in different contexts,

+have different experiences,

+through which they may develop different self-images

+acting different roles

+that vary in different environments.

-The construct of Subjective Identity Form (SIF, Guichard, 2010) represents each self that an individual develops in a specific context.
+The construct SIF represents each self that an individual develops in a specific context.
 A SIF corresponds to a specific social role.
 A SIF includes the way in which individuals perceived themselves in a specific role and in a specific context.
-Some SIFs regard contexts where the individuals interact in a specific period of their live, other SIFs are relative to ways in which individuals imagine themselves in the future or are relative to past experiences.
+Some SIFs regard contexts where the individuals interact in a specific period of their live; other SIFs are relative to ways in which individuals imagine themselves in the future or are relative to past experiences.

-The Self-Construction Theory (Guichard, 2004, 2005, 2008, 2009) considers individual identity as multiple and dynamic within a Subjective Identity Forms System (SIFS).
 The SIFS of an individual is dynamic and some SIFs are more relevant than others.
 The fundamental SIFs generally produce aspired SIFs.
 These stimulate individuals to imagine their own future, giving priority to those perspectives that give consistency to all the SIFs of a person.